saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 Checking multiple nodes
 =======================

-Let’s continue to work on what we have done so far and make our script suitable to collect information from multiple devices.
+Let’s enable our script to collect information from multiple devices.
 The following function will make it easy to iterate a list of devices, call the function we have made earlier and store the output in a single dictionary:

 ```python
 def jun_ospf_neighbor_extensive_network(username, pwd, hosts = []):